Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

-1. Ezra then proclaimed a fast to seek God’s help and protection on the way.
-He put his trust in the right place.
+1. Ezra then proclaimed a fast to seek God’s help and protection on the expedition.
+Ezra put his trust in the right place.
 It wasn’t in their numbers.
 It wasn’t in his organization or plans.
 It was only in God.
-He knew the adversity they would be facing.
+Ezra knew the adversity they would be facing.
 This would not be an easy journey.
-Any long journey at that time would be dangerous.
-It was especially dangerous since the Jews had so many enemies and people out to get them (stirred up by Satan).
-This danger didn’t keep the people from obeying God and going on the journey.
-Instead it turned them towards God.
-They decided to trust and obey.
+Any lengthy journey at that time would be dangerous.
+It was especially hazardous since the Jews had so many enemies and people out to get them (stirred up by Satan).
+However, the danger didn’t keep the people from obeying God and going on the trip.
+Instead, it turned them toward God: they decided to trust and obey.

 2. The purpose of this fast was to humble themselves in God’s sight.
 It showed their complete dependence on God above everything else.
-Pride goes before the fall so to achieve success they must rely on God.
+Pride goes before the fall, so to achieve success, they had to rely on God.

-3. Declaring the fast, also set a good example for the people.
-It is important for leaders to give a good model to those they are leading.
-That comes from not just teaching people what to do, but doing it yourself.
-Remember from chapter 7 that Ezra set his heart not only to teach God’s Word, but to practice it.
+3. Declaring the fast also set a good example for the people.
+It is important for leaders to be positive models to those they are leading.
+That comes from not just teaching people what to do but doing it yourself.
+Remember from Chapter 7 that Ezra set his heart not only to teach God’s Word but to practice it.
 By doing this before leaving, Ezra showed all the people that they should depend on God.
-Declaring this fast would be a much more effective way of doing this than saying, “You should depend on God.”
+Proclaiming this fast would be a much more effective way of accomplishing this than saying, “You should depend on God.”
 Actions speak louder than words.

 Application: How can we apply this principle?
 Do you fast?
 If not, why not?
 Should you?
 Do you pray before making decisions or before starting something new?
 Parents, do you live out these types of principles in front of your kids?
 Are you a good model?

-4. Ezra told the king he was putting his trust in God (and he was), so it would seem hypocritical in this case to ask the kind for protection.
+4. Ezra told the king he was putting his trust in God (and he was), so it would seem hypocritical in this case to ask the king for protection.
 In essence, he put his money where his mouth was.
-For Ezra, it wasn’t just empty words or platitudes.
-He really believed these principles.
-He really believed God is sovereign.
-He really believed God would protect them.
+Ezra wasn’t just speaking empty words or platitudes.
+He truly believed in these principles.
+He really believed God was sovereign.
+He genuinely believed God would protect them.
 This was certainly a good testimony to the king and all the people around.

 5. God was gracious to them and listened to their requests.
 When we humble ourselves and sincerely seek God’s help, He will not be silent.